syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 	ChildColumns = "OrderID" + "," + "OrderDate" + "," + "CustomerID" + "," + "ContactName",
 	Text = "Order Shipment Details",
 	MappingName = "SalesDetails",
+    TextSize = 14,
+    Font = "Helvetica Neue",
     FontAttribute = FontAttributes.Bold
 });
 dataGrid.StackedHeaderRows.Add(stackedHeaderRow);
 {% endhighlight %}
 {% endtabs %}

 ###	Foreground & Background customization
-The appearance of stacked header row can be customized by writing a Style class overriding from `DataGridStyle`, and assigning it to the `SfDataGrid.GridStyle` property.
+The appearance of stacked header row can be customized by returning a desired color in the `GetStackedHeaderBackgroundColor()` and `GetStackedHeaderForegroundColor()` overrides of the  custom written style class derived from `DataGridStyle`, and assigning it to the `SfDataGrid.GridStyle` property.

 {% tabs %}
 {% highlight xaml %}